Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper, we investigate $\PZ\PZ\PZ$ productions at a muon collider with $\sqrt{s}=1\PTeV, \mathcal{L}=10\abinv$, and VBS $\PZ\PZ$ productions at $\sqrt{s}=10\PTeV, \mathcal{L}=10\abinv$, together with their sensitivities on aQGCs coefficients.
+In this paper, we investigate $\PZ\PZ\PZ$ productions at a muon collider with $\sqrt{s}=1\,\PTeV, \mathcal{L}=10\,\abinv$, and VBS $\PZ\PZ$ productions at $\sqrt{s}=10\,\PTeV, \mathcal{L}=10\,\abinv$, together with their sensitivities on aQGC coefficients.
 For these two processes, we focus on pure-leptonic channel and semi-leptonic channel to find the kinematic features that help to increase the detection potential, such as the distribution of $M_{\ell\ell}$ in pure-leptonic channel and $M_{jj}$ in semi-leptonic channel.
-We have studied the constrain of all aQGCs coefficients at 95\% CL.
-It turns out that for $\PZ\PZ\PZ$ process, we have supplemented the exiting tri-boson aQGCs results and for some coefficients such as $f_{T, 0}, f_{T, 1}, f_{T, 2}$ in $\PZ\PZ\_{\rm VBS}$ process, our results can give stronger limits than exiting results.
-All this demonstrates a great potential to probe anomalous interactions of gauge bosons in muon collider.
+We have studied the constraints of all aQGC coefficients at 95\% CL.
+It turns out that for $\PZ\PZ\PZ$ process, we have supplemented the existing tri-boson aQGC results and for some coefficients such as $f_{T, 0}, f_{T, 1}, f_{T, 2}$ in VBS $\PZ\PZ$ process, our results can give stronger limits than existing results.
+All this demonstrates a great potential to probe anomalous interactions of gauge bosons at the muon collider, due to it’s higher effective collision energy , cleaner final states and higher probability to emit EW radiation than LHC.